marcosrjjunior/hono-boilerplate/README.md

 This project is using kanel to generate types, it handles better types and enums when using with postgres.
 If you need to use a different database, I recommend [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) instead.

+## Endpoints

+The endpoints are documented in the project under the "/endpoints" directory.
+To run an access you will need [Bruno API Client](https://www.usebruno.com)

 ## Run test